Close

 - air conditioner response: OK[CR]

-And that's all it is!
-The checksum calculation is quite straight forward so I won't explain it.
+That's all there is to it!
+The checksum calculation is straight forward, so I won't go into details here.

 As a confirmation, I connected my FTDI USB to TTL serial adapter directly to the air conditioner, grounded the H-LINK pin and sent a few commands to the air conditioner: everything worked fine.

-So the next step will be to learn about Zigbee communication system and see how I can implement a wireless remote functionnality in Home Assistant.
+So the next step will be to learn about Zigbee communication system and explore how I can implement a wireless remote functionality in Home Assistant.

 View all 19 project logs